seankross/the-unix-workbench/docs/07-Nephology.md

 One of the most compelling features about any web server is that it's always powered on and always connected to the internet.
-This means that we can instruct our server to perform tasks automatically, with us needing to enter a command into a shell.
-One of the most commonly used programs for executing programs with a regular frequency is called `cron`.
+This means that we can instruct our server to perform tasks automatically, without us needing to enter a command into a shell.
+One of the most commonly used programs for executing *other programs* with a regular frequency is called `cron`.
 Let's take a look at how to use `cron` to schedule a program to be run.